arsummers/local-library-django-tutorial/README.md

 Just in case I end up needing it later, I skipped the part on permissions [here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication)

-Something is up with the renewal form - check post pesach
+Something is up with the renewal form - check post pesach 4/16 note: if something's funky it might be the Procfile